 Stumbled across a little series of questions for a mini-interview on another crafty blogger’s site and felt like answering the questions 🙂

 Eurydice Sophie Exintaris.
-People either call me “Sophie” or “Sofia”
+People either call me “Sophie” or “Sophia”

 Where in the world are you?